SmashedFrenzy16/SmashedFrenzy16/README.md

 - 💬 Ask me about READMEs
 - 📫 How to reach me: On GitHub
 - 😄 Pronouns: He
-- ⚡ Fun fact: I like commiting projects on GitHub!
+- ⚡ Fun fact: I look for the best opportunity of developing!

 What's New: I am introducing SmashedFrenzy16 Studios outside of NetFruit Technologies!

-Note: I will be making blender addons soon!
+Note: I will be making Blender addons soon!